The Twelfth Moment of Hecke $L$-Functions in the Weight Aspect

-Let $\BB_{\hol}$ denote the set of holomorphic Hecke cusp forms on the modular surface $\Gamma \backslash \Hb$, where $\Gamma \coloneqq \SL_2(\Z)$ denotes the modular group.
+Let $\BB_{\hol}$ denote an orthonormal basis of holomorphic Hecke cusp forms on the modular surface $\Gamma \backslash \Hb$, where $\Gamma \coloneqq \SL_2(\Z)$ denotes the modular group.
 We denote by $k_f \in 2\N$ the weight of a holomorphic Hecke cusp form $f \in \BB_{\hol}$.
 We prove the following result concerning the twelfth moment of the central value $L(1/2,f)$ of the Hecke $L$-function of $f$ averaged over cusp forms of weight in a given dyadic interval.

 \begin{theorem} For $T \geq 1$, we have that

 \end{theorem}